wildthyme/IPod-Shuffle-4g/README.md

-# IPod Shuffle 4g Script
+# iPod Shuffle 4g Script

 ## ipod-shuffle-4g.py

-Python script for building the Track and Playlist database for the newer gen IPod Shuffle.
+Python script for building the Track and Playlist database for the newer gen iPod Shuffle.
 Forked from the [shuffle-db-ng project](https://code.google.com/p/shuffle-db-ng/)

-Just put your audio files into the mass storage of your IPod and shuffle.py will do the rest.
+Just put your audio files into the mass storage of your iPod and shuffle.py will do the rest.
 ```
 $ ./ipod-shuffle-4g.py --help
 usage: ipod-shuffle-4g.py [-h] [-t] [-p] [-u] [-g TRACK_GAIN]